-- 1. Students whose Program cumulative grade point average (GPA) falls below a - 2.0 will be placed on probation.
-Students will be informed of their probationary status by letter - 2.
-Students may be continued on probation when the semester GPA is at least a 2.0 but the Program cumulative GPA is below 2.0. - 3.
-Students will be removed from probationary status once the Program cumulative GPA is at least 2.0.
+Students whose Indiana University cumulative grade point average (GPA) falls below a 2.0 will be placed on academic review.
+Students will be informed of their status by letter.

+Students may be continued on academic review when the semester GPA is at least a 2.0 but the Indiana University's cumulative GPA is below 2.0.
+Students will be removed from academic review status once the Indiana University cumulative GPA is at least 2.0.

-- 1. Students on probation at IU Indianapolis will be dismissed if they fail to attain a semester GPA of at least 2.0 in any two consecutive semesters (fall and spring) and the Program Cumulative GPA is below 2.0. - 2.
-Students who are dismissed for the first time cannot enroll until one regular (fall or spring) semester has elapsed since dismissal and must petition by the established deadlines to be reinstated. - 3.
-Students dismissed two or more times must remain out of school for the next two consecutive regular (fall and spring)semesters and petition by the established deadlines to be reinstated.
+Students on academic review at IU Indianapolis will be dismissed if they fail to attain a semester GPA of at least 2.0 in any two consecutive semesters (fall and spring) and the Indiana University cumulative GPA is below 2.0.
+Students who are dismissed for the first time cannot enroll until one regular (fall or spring) the semester has elapsed since dismissal and must petition by the established deadlines to be reinstated.
+Students dismissed two or more times must remain out of school for the next two consecutive regular (fall and spring) semesters and petition by the established deadlines to be reinstated.

-- 1. Reinstatement will be the decision of the academic unit to which the students are petitioning. - 2.
-Students who are reinstated will be classified as probationary students until Program cumulative GPA is at least 2.0.
-During the first regularly enrolled term on probation, the student must achieve a semester GPA of at least 2.3.
-In each subsequent semester on probation, the student must achieve a semester GPA of at least 2.0.
-Failure to meet the semester GPA requirement while on probation will result in dismissal
+Reinstatement will be the decision of the academic unit to which the students are petitioning.
+Students who are reinstated will be classified as academic review students until Indiana semester on academic review, the student must achieve a semester GPA of at least 2.0.
+Failure to meet the semester GPA requirement while on academic review will result in dismissal.
+Contact ugradksb@iu.edu for information about reinstatement.